-Unlike some cities, Mitchell isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Mitchell are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Mitchell is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Mitchell is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Mitchell who work in sales jobs (10.46%), food service (10.40%), and management occupations (10.14%).

 The per capita income in Mitchell in 2010 was $24,879, which is upper middle income relative to South Dakota, and middle income relative to the rest of the US.
 This equates to an annual income of $99,516 for a family of four.
 However, Mitchell contains both very wealthy and poor people as well.